Come and join me to photograph the marine wildlife of BC’s magnificent coast.

 Use the Paypal button below to pay the deposit by credit card (no Paypal account necessary) or email me to arrange alternative payment options.

 Gift cards available if giving as a gift.

 The Small Print

 The full itinerary for the day may change from the route listed and will be dependent on the weather, tides and wildlife.
 Please note that whilst every practical and safe effort will be made to find and photograph marine wildlife, they are wild animals and their attendance can not be 100% guaranteed.

-Cancellation policy: Due to the short notice of the tour, all bookings are final.
+Cancellation policy: Cancellation before June 1st we will refund in full minus any CC costs.
+June 1st to 30th 50% refund.
+No refunds July 1st onwards.
 If your seat can be resold anytime before departure a full refund, (minus CC costs) will be given.
 (A standby list will be kept in event of excess bookings).

 Due to the nature of operating in ocean wilderness areas, tours may be modified or cancelled.
 The tour operator reserves the right to cancel any expedition for adverse weather, mechanical or logistical problems, or unforeseen circumstances which may impede trip operations or safety.
 Should this occur, a full refund will apply if your tour cannot be rescheduled.